sem4-fullstackjs/Period-2/README.md

-# Period-2

-### Node.js+Express, Testing with JavaScript, NoSQL with MongoDB and Mongoose
+# Node.js+Express, Testing with JavaScript, NoSQL with MongoDB and Mongoose
+*Note: This description is too big for a single exam-question.
+It will be divided up into separate questions for the exam*

 In this period we will introduce Express, a minimal and flexible node.js package, that provides a robust set of features for web and mobile applications.
 We will also introduce the Mocha test framework, together with a number of supplementing packages for assertions, mocking etc. Finally you will be introduced to a new kind of database - NoSQL Databases, with mongoDB as the document database.

-## Node.js and Express
+# Node.js and Express
-*Note: This description is too big for a single exam-question.
-It will be divided up into separate questions for the exam*

-### Why would you consider a Scripting Language as JavaScript as your Backend Platform?
+## Why would you consider a Scripting Language as JavaScript as your Backend Platform?
 Let's look at the results from Stack Overflow's [developer survey for 2018](https://insights.stackoverflow.com/survey/2018#technology-programming-scripting-and-markup-languages), you'll see that JavaScript is, for the sixth year in a row, the most commonely used programming language - In addition, Node.js is also taking a lead over other frameworks.

 ![StackSurvey2019](./Img/stackoverflowsurvey.PNG)